Solar in Seattle, WA: 2026 Cost, Savings & Payback

 What is the solar payback period in Seattle?

-The average solar payback period in Seattle is approximately 16.3 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $6,183.
+The average solar payback period in Seattle is approximately 23.3 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $24,286 before subtracting installation cost.

 Does Seattle have net metering?

 Yes, Seattle has access to net metering through Seattle City Light.
-This allows you to earn credits for excess solar energy sent to the grid, significantly improving your solar investment returns.
+This allows you to earn credits for excess solar energy sent to the grid, but the final savings depend on the current utility tariff and fixed monthly charges.